Xorlent/ASN-ThreatFeed/README.md

 # ASN Threat Feed
-Generates a threat feed IP list from a user-furnished ASN list.
+Generates a threat feed IP list from a user-furnished Autonomous System Number(ASN) list.
 The output can then be consumed by firewalls and filtering tools.
-Inspired by https://github.com/X4BNet/lists_vpn, but written to use a different source database due to deficiencies I discovered with the iptoasn data.
+Inspired by https://github.com/X4BNet/lists_vpn, but written to use a different source database due to deficiencies discovered with the iptoasn data.
+When malicious traffic is observed from a datacenter or undesired source/location, blocking inbound traffic from an entire ASN can help reduce alert fatigue and bolster defences.

 ## Prerequisites
 1. IP2Location Lite database subscription (sign up at https://lite.ip2location.com/ip2location-lite)